serkhanekarim/AI/README.md

-You can also find results in results folder and results/experiments for plots
+You can also find results in marketing-analysis/results folder and marketing-analysis/results/experiments for plots